simbrain/simbraindocs/src/docs/worlds/imageworld.md

 Parameters:

--   **Name:** A string label associated with the filter
+- **Name**: A string label associated with the filter

--   **Width:** Determines the width of the image filter in pixels
+- **Width**: Determines the width of the image filter in pixels

--   **Height:** Determines the height of the image filter in pixels
+- **Height**: Determines the height of the image filter in pixels

--   **Filter:** Determines the type of image filter, there are three
+- **Filter**: Determines the type of image filter, there are three
     options: Identity, Grey Scale, and Threshold

-    -   Identity:
+    - Identity: Does not change the image.
+Used when the image should be up or downsampled but not otherwise changed.
     - Gray Scale: Applies a filter in monochromatic shades from black to white
     - Threshold: Applies a filter in black and white without shading.
         The threshold minimum of 0.0 applies an all-white filter, and the maximum of 1.0 applies an all-black filter, therefore, a value of 0.5 is recommended.